 Because I was unsure of my water baptism, my wife and I went to our community pool in our housing development and baptized each other calling on the name of Jesus.
 She too was baptized, because she had no idea what she was baptized into either.
 It had been so many years previous, even before me.
 So eventually, we were properly buried.
 We had already received the Spirit years before and He was faithful to lead us into this truth.

 Today, I live in the peach state of Georgia.
 I am still, gratefully, and happily married to a virtuous woman named Patricia and have three children - Lydia, John Daniel, and Deborah.
-I gladly serve the Lord as one of the elders in our fellowship, under the oversight of Bishop Clarence Harris, our pastor and father in the ministry at Alpha Omega Ministries.
+I served the Lord gladly for 16 years as one of the elders, under the oversight of Bishop Clarence Harris, in Alpha Omega Ministries.
+However, I recently stepped down as an elder in 2021 and now attend fellowship at The Meeting Place.

 Please continue to - "It is Written...
 Introduction"